B-2, Visitor for Pleasure

 You may not enter the U.S. in B-2 visitor status if you intend to work in the U.S. or if you intend to seek permanent residence in the U.S. The evidence you present and the explanation you give of your plans must create a clear picture of your intent to enter solely to visit the United States for leisure or medical activities.

 Because of these requirements, it is nearly impossible for certain people to enter the United States as visitors.
-For example, those who are engaged to be married to a U.S. Citizen or Permanent Resident are likely to be found inadmissible as visitors because it will be very difficult for them to establish that they do not intend to stay in the U.S. permanently.
-It will also be difficult for people who are already temporarily residing in a country outside of their country of residence to obtain a visitor visa to the U.S. (such as in the case of a college student from France who is studying in the U.K.).
+For example, those who are engaged to be married to a U.S. Citizen or Permanent Resident are likely to be found inadmissible as visitors because it will be very difficult for them to establish that they do not intend to stay in the United States permanently.
+It will also be difficult for people who are already temporarily residing in a country outside of their country of residence to obtain a visitor visa to the United States (such as in the case of a college student from France who is studying in the U.K.).
 Again, someone in this situation will have a difficult time establishing a residence abroad which they have no intention of abandoning.

-B-2 visitors may be admitted to the U.S. initially for between 6 months and 1 year.
-The period of stay is controlled by one’s I-94 record.
+B-2 visitors may be admitted to the United States initially for between 6 months and 1 year.
+The period of stay is controlled by one's I-94 record.
 B-2 status may be extended in 6-month increments.
 There is no limit to the amount of time that someone can spend in B-2 status; however, the above requirements must be met upon each extension.
 With each renewal, it becomes more difficult to prove nonimmigrant intent, and the risk of denial grows exponentially.